Child Custody

 The Texas court will also review the above factors to approve or deny custody modification requests.

-child Custody And Parenting Plans Do Not Require a Bitter Battle
+Child Custody & Parenting Plans Do Not Require a Bitter Battle

 More often than not, parents want to avoid lengthy and heated conflict.
 With the help of an experienced child custody attorney serving Sugar Land, your custody dispute does not have to be a battle.
 I have decades of family law experience guiding parents toward conflict resolution, and I personally understand how important the custody outcome is.
 I will do my best to fight for your parental interests and protect your parent-child relationship in your child custody order.
 Whether you are a mother or a father, seeking an initial order or a modification, Tracton Law Firm is here to help.